sampsyo/bril/docs/tools/bench.md

 * `adj2csr`: Convert a graph in [adjacency matrix][adj] format (dense representation) to [Compressed Sparse Row (CSR)][csr] format (sparse representation).
 The random graph is generated using the same [linear congruential generator][rng].
 * `bubblesort`: Sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
 * `pow`: Computes the n^<sup>th</sup> power of a given (float) number.
+# `cholesky`: Perform Cholesky decomposition of a Hermitian and positive definite matrix.
+The result is validated by comparing with Python's `scipy.linalg.cholesky`.

 Credit for several of these benchmarks goes to Alexa VanHattum and Gregory Yauney, who implemented them for their [global value numbering project][gvnblog].